harshalsoman/RAG-applebot/README.md

 # Apple Financial Insights Chatbot

 Welcome to the Apple Financial Insights Chatbot!
-This project provides a real-time query-response chatbox that answers financial questions related to Apple based on SEC filings.
+This project provides a real-time query-response chatbot that answers financial questions related to Apple based on SEC filings.
 The chatbot is powered by two models: Google Flan-T5 and Llama (via llama-cpp).

 ## Features